LouiseSteward/learn/childhood-hiv/text/quiz-answers.md

 19.	a	(1-53)
 20.	d	(1-53)

-### Test 2: Clinical and immunological diagnosis of HIV infection
+### Quiz 2: Clinical and immunological diagnosis of HIV infection

 1.	c	(2-1)
 2.	a	(2-3)